United States Government Fur Trade Factory System: Legislative history

-In his 1793 State of the Union Address, President Washington suggested that a scheme of trading without profit with the Indian Nations would gain their friendship and fealty.
+In his 1793 State of the Union address, president George Washington suggested that a scheme of trading without profit with the Indian Nations would gain their friendship and fealty.
 The president repeated his idea in the next annual message to Congress and in 1795 a bill was passed for a limited test of the plan in the form of a $50,000 appropriation for trade goods to be sold at locations decided by the president.
 The following year a definite system was established by law.
 The president was to appoint factors residing at government trading posts and selling goods in the Indian country.
 They were prohibited from trading on their own behalf and had to give account of all money, goods and furs received and sold.
 An additional funding of $150,000 gave a total capital of $200,000 to the factory system.
 The trade goods were to be sold at prices that maintained the principal sum but gave no profit.
 An annual amount of $8,000 was allotted for maintenance of the physical assets.
 The law was limited to two years plus the duration of Congress.

 When the law of 1796 expired on March 4, 1799, the factories continued in operation anyway.
 In 1802, President Jefferson pointed out that the enabling act had become invalid and Congress subsequently renewed it until March 4, 1803.
 In 1803, the law was extended for another two years plus the duration of Congress.
 In 1805 the act again expired, regardless of which Congress appropriated an additional $100,000 for setting up several new fur trade posts.
 The law was again renewed in 1806, now also authorizing the President to establish factories on both side of the Mississippi River.
 The capital was set to $260,000 and an annual allocation of $13,000 for staffing was given.
 In 1809, the capital was increased to $300,000 with further appropriations for clerks and factors.
 In 1811, a year before the formal expiration of the 1809 act, the law was renewed.
 Renewals of the act then took place in 1815, 1817, 1818, 1819, 1820 and 1821.